OUR TEAM

 Post-Doctoral Fellow (09/2021 - )

-Age-related immune alterations represent an understudied field of growing importance.
-After completing her PhD with Nathan Peters at the University of Calgary, Leah joined the Osborne lab to study age-related alterations to both the immune response and the microbiota.
-Using a murine model of progressive multiple sclerosis, Leah aims to elucidate the mechanisms behind the complex interplay between age-related alterations to the microbiome, intestinal immune populations, and the brain.
-In addition to research, Leah is passionate about SciComm and teaching.
+After completing her PhD (Nathan Peters, University of Calgary) Leah joined the Osborne lab to study age-related alterations to the immune system and the microbiota.
+Leah aims to elucidate mechanisms between age-related alterations to the microbiome, intestinal immune populations, and the brain.
+Leah is also passionate about SciComm and teaching.

-Outside of the lab, Leah loves singing/playing a variety of instruments (with varying levels of competence), spoiling her tiny dog, and photography.
+Outside of the lab, Leah loves singing/playing a variety of instruments (with varying levels of competence), spoiling her dogs, and photography.

 ANDREW Sharon